Oil Heat vs. Heat Pump in Maine: The 2026 Decision Guide

 Oil heat works.
 It's kept Maine homes warm for decades, and there's nothing wrong with a well-maintained oil boiler.
 But oil has one fundamental problem that no amount of maintenance can fix: you don't control the price.

 Maine homeowners saw oil prices swing from under $2.00 per gallon to over $5.00 in the span of a few years.
-That’s not a market you can budget around.
-OPEC production decisions, refinery shutdowns, tanker disruptions, and geopolitical instability.
-All of it flows directly into the price you pay at the fill pipe.
+That's not a market you can budget around.
+OPEC production decisions, refinery shutdowns, tanker disruptions, and geopolitical instability - all of it flows directly into the price you pay at the fill pipe.

-Factor | Oil Heat | Heat Pump |
+| Factor | Oil Heat | Heat Pump |

-Price set by | Global commodity markets | Maine PUC (annually) |
+| Price set by | Global commodity markets | Maine PUC (annually) |

-Price volatility | High ($2-$5+/gal range) | Low (rate changes once/year) |
+| Price volatility | High (swings year to year) | Low (rate changes once/year) |

-Can offset with solar | No | Yes |
+| Can offset with solar | No | Yes |

-Efficiency trend | Maxed out (~85-95%) | Improving every year (200-300%+) |
+| Efficiency trend | Maxed out (~85-95%) | Improving every year (200-300%+) |

-Summer cooling | Separate system needed | Built in |
+| Summer cooling | Separate system needed | Built in |

-Carbon footprint | ~8-9 tons CO2/year | ~2-3 tons CO2/year |
+| Carbon footprint | ~8-9 tons CO2/year | ~2-3 tons CO2/year |

 What "Efficiency" Actually Means in Plain English